-Why do you plant trees instead of doing something else?
+Why do you save and plant trees instead of doing something else?

 Simply put, trees are the superheros of planet Earth.
 While their environmental positives are well known, they also help to support countless species of plant and animal life in some of the planet's most diverse ecosystems.

 Bottom line: deforestation is the leading cause of habitat destruction around the world.
 By destroying trees, humans are forcing countless species--many of them endangered--into a fight for survival.